HexHive/magma/README.md

 git clone https://github.com/HexHive/magma.git magma
 ```

-From here on, you can use the Captain scripts to build, start, and manage fuzz
+From here on, you can use the Captain scripts (in `tools/captain`) to build,
-campaigns.
+start, and manage fuzz campaigns.

 For instance, to run a single AFL campaign against a Magma target, follow these
 steps:
 ```
+cd tools/captain

 # Build the docker image for AFL and a Magma target (e.g., libpng)
 FUZZER=afl TARGET=libpng ./build.sh